 Always report suspicious messages to your operator.
 This information is used to train anti-spam algorithms and helps to prevent future scams.
 In some areas, this is done by forwarding the message to the 7726 short code.
 You can also report a message as spam using the Report Spam feature on Android mobile phones.

-If you have any concerns about Messaging Security and for any queries about how AdaptiveMobile Security can help protect your network send us a mail at email@example.com
+If you have any concerns about SMS Messaging Protection and Security and for any queries about how AdaptiveMobile Security can help protect your network send us a mail at firstname.lastname@example.org

 With over 20 years’ experience in the areas of Internet messaging, mobile messaging and security, Stuart brings his passion for technology to bear on the security needs of over 2 billion subscribers as head of AdaptiveMobile Security Threat Intelligence Unit.
 With particular interests in algorithm efficiency and communications protocols, Stuart has implemented solutions for messaging and security from the early days of the consumer Internet to today.